merkle-team/stack/README.md

 ```

 This will create the `stack-*` executable in the `build` for the desired platform, which is self-contained.
-You can add this to your PATH or install however you please.
+You can add this to your PATH or execute directly however you please.